bopen-tools

 plaid-integration

-This skill should be used when the user wants to integrate Plaid API for bank account connections and transaction syncing.
-Use when implementing financial data access, bank linking, or transaction imports in TypeScript/Bun applications.
+This skill should be used when the user asks to "integrate Plaid", "connect a bank account", "sync bank transactions", "add Plaid Link to my app", or "implement financial data access".
+Integrates the Plaid API for bank account connections and transaction syncing in TypeScript/Bun applications.

 process-cleanup